 When asked, “Who are these people?”
 We are told, “These are they which came out of great tribulation, and have washed their robes, and made them white in the blood of the Lamb.”
 Revelation 7:14 What did they do to make it out on the right side of this Battle?
 They allowed the Lord to cleanse them of their sins—both seeking forgiveness for their past and also allowing God to change their lives.

-We do not need to be afraid of some terrible, impending world war.
+This time of decision will be met with turmoil as everyone is asked to take their final stand for or against righteousness.
+And yet, we do not need to be afraid of some terrible, impending world war.
 Jesus Himself told us that war is not a sign of the end of time.
 He said, “There will be wars and rumors of wars; see that you are not troubled, for all these things must come to pass, but the end is not yet.”
 (Matt.
 24:6) There may be wars, but these are not the Battle of Armageddon in Revelation.

 We can learn more about this Valley of Decision when foreign troops surrounded Israel, intent on destroying them.
 King Jehoshaphat prayed unto God,